 - Brand Prestige

-- In terms of prestige, the Rolex brand is par none, the most recognizable brand out there with almost 100% brand recognition worldwide, while Omega watches has closer to 70% which is also amazing.
-So as far as which watch is a bigger status symbol, one would have to say that the Omega Aqua Terra watches are slightly behind Rolex Explorer but are still considered dream watches to many people.
+- In terms of prestige, the Rolex brand is, bar none, the most recognizable brand out there with almost 100% brand recognition worldwide, while Omega watches have closer to 70% which is also amazing.
+So as far as which watch is a bigger status symbol, one would have to say that the Omega Aqua Terra watches are slightly behind Rolex Explorer but are still considered dream watches by many.

 - Accuracy & Precision

 - Rolex Explorer watches have a superlative chronometer designation which has an accuracy of -2/+2 seconds per day which is 2 to 3 times more precise than the Omega Aqua Terra's COSC certified chronometers with -4/+6 seconds per day, which is still a very impressive and accurate movement.

 - Resale value is typically higher on Rolex watches compared to Omega watches

 - Rolex Explorer series has a much smaller collection of watches with two watches in the Explorer 1 series and two more watches in the Explorer II series